 This is exactly what it sounds like.
 A large oval shaped rock balanced precariously atop a large pillar that weighs over 3,600 tons!
 It’s much too large to fit in this space, yet it remains, bewildering everyone who sees it.

 Technically, it isn’t balancing at all, but tethered to the pedestal with natural rock supports.
 Eventually though, the weight of the rock will cause it to topple over, so see it before it’s gone!

 There is a short hike at this location, but the bread and butter of this view is specifically the balanced rock.
 You won’t need to look for any signs to indicate you’ve arrived.
 You’ll spot this oddity on your family trip to Arches long before you see the crowds.

 Devil’s Garden to Landscape Arch

 ► For Kids: A family trip to Arches is a great adventure for kids of all ages.
-Most of these hikes are easy to navigate and offer a fun learning opportunity for kids to see both geology and geography at play, and history too.
+Most of the Arches National Park hikes are easy to navigate and offer a fun learning opportunity for kids to see both geology and geography at play, plus history too.

 Once you’ve completed all of the Arches National Park Hikes, you’ll want to visit all of Utah’s amazing National Parks!
 Check out Fox in the Forest for incredible things to do at each of Utah’s 5 Mighty National Parks!